Nickyshe/Retrofit-Docs/docs/setup.md

 ## Key Features of Retrofit Annotations

-* **URL parameter replacement:** You can use placeholders in the URL to represent dynamic parts, like the username in the example.
+* **URL parameter replacement:** You can use placeholders in the URL to represent dynamic parts.
 * **Query parameter support:** Annotations allow you to specify additional parameters that are appended to the URL as a query string.
 * **Object conversion:** Retrofit can automatically convert objects to JSON or other data formats for request bodies and parse responses back into your desired Java classes.
 * **Multipart request body and file upload:** Retrofit supports building complex requests with multiple parts, including file uploads.